meshari343/NEXUS_AI/README.md

 # seasonal: an optional boolean parameter to decide whetever to use seasonal_test
 # note that without seasonal test the model building is x6 times faster
 # time_series: a dictionary containing four keys:
-# past_values: the last year monthly avarage ratings, min: 3 months, max: 12 months
+# "past_values": the last year monthly avarage ratings, min: 3 months, max: 12 months
-# past_dates: the year/month associated with each value of the past
+# "past_date""s: the year/month associated with each value of the past
-# future_forecasting: the prediction for the next 3 months avarage ratings
+# "future_forecasting": the prediction for the next 3 months avarage ratings
-# future_dates: the year/month associated with each value of the forecasted future
+# "future_dates": the year/month associated with each value of the forecasted future
 ```